 APD can affect both children and adults, whether they have any hearing impairment or not.
 This means that although the ears are working fine, the brain cannot process what it hears.
-It should of course be noted that there is a difference between hearing and active listening.

 Adults may also be affected, as it can develop later in life and may be caused by age-related changes in the processing of sounds in the brain, a head injury, a stroke, a bacterial infection or any disease of the nervous system in which the myelin sheath of nerve cells is damaged.

 You may be referred by your GP to an audiologist (hearing specialist) for tests which may include hearing tests, questionnaires, electrode tests (to measure your brain’s reaction to sound), and speech and language tests or cognitive (thinking) assessments.